sirbrillig/taboo.vim/README.md

 ### Settings

 * `g:taboo_format`: With this option you can customize the way normal tabs (not renamed tabs) are displayed.
-Below all the available items that can be used:
+Below all the available items:

     - `%f`: file name
     - `%F`: path relative to $HOME